earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 }
 ~~~

-So one challegens is that we want to match our routes and write handlers using `http.ResponseWriter` like this:
+This is not how HTTP services send and receive.
+I want to match use `http.ResponseWriter` like this:

 ~~~{.bash caption=">_"}
     http.HandleFunc("/my-route", func(w http.ResponseWriter, r *http.Request) {